-It might seem a simple concept, but sometimes it’s easy to fall into the trap of thinking you should buy something, just because interest rates are low.
-If customers are cold in the dining room over Winter and your heating system isn’t up to scratch, then a new heating system will most likely drive sales.
+It might seem a simple concept, but sometimes it’s easy to fall into the trap of thinking you should buy something just because interest rates are low.
+If customers are cold in the dining room over the winter and your heating system isn’t up-to-scratch, then a new heating system will most likely drive sales.
 If there is an outdoor area you could turn into a beer garden, then this too will likely drive sales.
-Or, is there a new machine you could purchase that would improve efficiencies, then this would be a good purchasing decision.
+Or, is there a new machine you could purchase that would improve efficiencies?
+Then this would be a good purchasing decision.

 2. What are the ‘other costs’ ?

 Often many financing agreements include a range of ‘other costs’ on top of your interest repayments, such as setup fees, termination charges, monthly bank charges and many more.
 It’s important to factor these into your calculations.
 Prepare a repayment schedule, or ask your accountant to prepare one for you, which lists all the upfront charges, as well as ongoing payments and interest charges.
 This will allow you to better understand the ‘true cost’ of the financing agreement and just how much the financing arrangement will cost you.

 Don’t worry, it’s ours and we’re here to help.
 Schedule a consult.

 3. Consider the interest and other financing deductions in your calculations

 If you finance a purchase for your pub, then in most cases the interest and other financing charges will be tax deductible.
 When you are working through the cost of financing a purchase, ask your accountant to prepare the calculations under two scenarios – being ‘before tax deductions on the financing charges’ and ‘after tax deductions on the financing charges’.This will better reflect the overall financial impact of the purchase.

 4. How much are you comfortable borrowing?